Garmin Edge 1030 Review

 Suggested Retail Price (when new) > Bundle with sensors £549 /$699

-Who should buy the Edge 1030
+Who should buy one

 Just like the Garmin Edge 820 – the Edge 1030 is aimed at cyclists of all levels, abilities and riding styles.
 It’s equally at home on the handlebars of an ELITE cyclist looking for the ultimate in performance monitoring with advanced training status feedback, power metering as it is with a TOURING cyclist demanding excellent mapping capabilities.
 However as implied in the introduction – for many cyclists the Edge 820 is a cheaper alternative – also featuring advanced fitness monitoring and GPS route planning / mapping.